Last Updated on July 26, 2022.

-Layers is an ultra realistic orchestral sample library that features a full orchestra, Brass-, Woodwinds-, and Strings sections.
+Layers is an ultra-realistic orchestral sample library that features a full orchestra, Brass-, Woodwinds-, and Strings sections.

-You can choose between a couple different mic positions and it also features different articulations; different chord types, staccato and sustain unison, and more.
+You can choose between a couple of different mic positions and it also features different articulations; different chord types, staccato and sustain unison, and more.

 In total, the sample pack is about 17GB and runs on Windows 10 and Mac OS.